 SOL is a student-fee funded organization that focuses on Queer/Trans People of Color (QTPOC) while putting on events and programming for individuals to embrace their full selves without compromising a piece of themselves in the process.
 SOL is who you fully are.
 Looking at all of your identities and acknowledging they all matter at the same time.
 While we recognize the intersection of all identities we focus particularly on the intersection of race/ethnicity, sexuality and gender.
 Students find support through educational programming, student advocacy and ally building.

-It is the mission of the Unified Greek Council to promote unity, communication and cooperation among its member organizations and to advance the ideals of scholarship, service, and diversity throughout the greater OSU and Corvallis community.
+It is the mission of the Multicultural Greek Council to promote diversity, communication and cooperation among its member organizations and to advance the ideals of scholarship, service and unity throughout the greater Oregon State University and Corvallis community.

 The award-winning Diversity Learning Assistant (DLA) program in UHDS promotes inclusive and welcoming communities in the residence halls, cooperative houses and dining facilities through workshops and programs.
 DLAs are peer educators who work with student staff and student leaders.